---->

 real theory rejected with Gilbert's by the mob of scientific pigmy

-peers - and that process continues still now.
+peers - and that process passing into physics history continues still now.
 Or maybe, being

-really generous, it could be said that the world was just not ready
+really generous, it could be said that the world was just not really ready

-to look at a physics that was not some single mechanical push
+to look at a physics that was not some simple mechanical push

 motion were ;